Pieds-noirs: Social structure

 Like other white populations in colonial-era Africa, the pieds-noirs generally dominated much of Algeria's industrial, cultural and political institutions, comprising the most influential section of society.
 However, French Algeria also attracted laborers, farmers, blue collar and agricultural workers from metropolitan France, Spain, Italy and Malta in search of better economic opportunities.
 European manual laborers came under the pied-noir fold and acquired French nationality after several years of living in Algeria.
 As such, the pied-noir community contained different social classes and structures from wealthy landowners and affluent urban dwellers, middle-class intellectuals and professionals, to artisans and poor agricultural classes.
-The pieds-noirs writer Albert Camus was born in impoverished circumstances.
+The pieds-noir writer Albert Camus was born in impoverished circumstances.
 Following the exodus to France in the aftermath of the Algerian war, working-class pieds-noirs were particularly scathing in response to accusations from the French political left that they were exploiters or elite colonialists over the indigenous population.
 In 1955, Camus published an opinion column in L’Express in which he wrote against stereotyping in the metropolitan French press of the pied-noir population during the Algerian war: "When one reads certain newspapers, it looks like Algeria is populated by one million colonists wearing a tie, smoking a cigar, and riding a Cadillac… 80% of the Français d’Algérie are not colonists, but employees or small business owners.
 The employees’ standard of living, albeit superior to the Arabs’, is inferior to that of the metropolis."
 Pied-noir author Jean-Jacques Jordi wrote that the standards of living for the average pieds-noirs was more often than not higher than that of the Arab population but lower compared to people in mainland France.